Rape Play

 Why People Are Into It

 There are many different reasons why people are into rape play, both from the Top and the bottom side of this dynamic.
-It can be part of people's fantasies surrounding power exchange or total power exchange.

-Rape Play as Trauma Processing
+Rape Play as a Way to Process Trauma

 People may also use rape play to re-live traumatic experiences stemming from rape or sexual assault in an environment where they have made the choice to experience it.
 This can be triggering and result in negative scenarios, but this is part of what is discussed and prepared beforehand with the people involved.